How Natural Language Processing Can Help Product Discovery

 On the other hand, pathways allow your merchandising team to target specific goals, such as brand promotions and product margins, and bring attention to your most important products.
 Like AI sustains recommendations, merchandiser insights are the magic behind pathways, creating the perfect combination of automated and manual workflows.
 Common pathway use cases include “New Arrivals,” “New Since Last Visit,” “On Sale,” and “Related Products.”

-Enhance Your Approach to Customer Service and Increase Brand Loyalty
+Enhancing Your Approach to Customer Service and Increase Brand Loyalty

 If a customer has a good experience with your brand, they will likely reconnect with your company at some point in time.
 With a smart search bar and an expansive suite of merchandising tools, you’ll be able to extract insights from customers’ searches, then gauge why they’re shopping with your business, what they’re looking for, and how they feel about your company.
 Of course, this is a lengthy process with many different touchpoints and would require a significant amount of manual labor.